 No student, school, or district scores will be produced from this year's field test because its purpose is to "test the test"—to determine how well the test questions and technology work.

 The California Department of Education (CDE) has been working with its testing contractor, Educational Testing Service (ETS), the Smarter Balanced Assessment Consortium, and partners in the education community to develop outreach activities and resources that include:

-The Smarter Balanced Assessment System Web page contains information on the field test, including practice tests, technological readiness tools, accessibility for all students, and more.
+The Smarter Balanced Assessment System [Note: the preceding text link is no longer active] Web page contains information on the field test, including practice tests, technological readiness tools, accessibility for all students, and more.

 CaliforniaTAC [http://californiatac.org/index.html] was launched in December 2013 to serve as a clearinghouse of testing information for local educational agency (LEA) testing and technology coordinators.
 This site provides forms, instructions, and videos as well as a schedule of workshops about how to administer the field tests.

-The Smarter Balanced Field Test Questions and Answers Web page is frequently updated with questions and answers ranging from whether a paper-based version will be available to what level of technology is required.
-Smarter Balanced has provided a Technology Readiness Tool, a Web-based system to help schools determine the status of their computers and bandwidth, and CDE has conducted four accompanying Webinars.
+Smarter Balanced Field Test Questions and Answers [Note: the preceding text link is no longer active] Web page is frequently updated with questions and answers ranging from whether a paper-based version will be available to what level of technology is required.
+Smarter Balanced has provided a Technology Readiness Tool [Note: The preceding link is no longer active] a Web-based system to help schools determine the status of their computers and bandwidth, and CDE has conducted four accompanying Webinars.

 The state's testing contractors are presenting a series of Smarter Balanced Field Test Workshops [http://www.startest.org/workshop.html] for California's LEAs.
 Online registration is now available [http://www.formstack.com/forms/?1659129-ZoZpWUxPGf] for the training modules that will be presented as a combination of in-person regional workshops throughout the state and Webinars.